SBCConnect/documentation/docs/pages/handset-firmware-update.md

-# Updateing the Handset Firmware
+# Updating the Handset Firmware

 ## Updating the Handset Firmware Manually